Note: This essay first appeared on Stonekettle Station in April of 2013. Given the current state of affairs, an update seemed in order // Jim

 The fact of the matter is this: There is nothing to fear.

 None of the problems we face require divine intervention.
 We don’t need to do a rain dance or beseech God to deliver us or to smite our enemies.
 We’re fully capable of solving our problems on our own.
-Asking God to solve our problems, to just wave his big magic God stick and make it all better, is a childish cop out.
-It’s an admission of cowardice and an inability to face the world and roll up your sleeves and take care of business.
+Asking some deity to solve our problems, to just wave his big magic God stick and make it all better, is a childish cop out.
+It’s an admission of cowardice and an inability to face the world and roll up your sleeves and take care of business and even the Christian God thinks so or he wouldn’t have told his followers that he only helps those who help themselves.

 Of the problems we face today, gun violence, North Korea, climate change, energy, the economy, jobs, all are solvable.
 Every single one.
 Many of these problems have more than one solution.
 And if we don’t get it right the first time, we’ll keep at it until we do get it right – providing we face the problem instead of cowering under the couch like my stupid white cat.

-Up above, I said that I didn’t bring the ShopKat into my house because I didn’t want her to be afraid, I didn’t want her to learn it from the other cats.
-I didn’t want her to pick up the indoor cats’ fear, their everyday terror at mundane things, the nameless shapeless dread that defines their very existence.
+Up above, I said that I didn’t bring the ShopKat into my house because I didn’t want her to be afraid, I didn’t want her to learn fear from the other cat.
+I didn’t want her to pick up the indoor cat’s fear, his everyday terror at mundane things, the nameless shapeless dread that defines his very existence.

 I don’t know.